Fault Injection

 Bar-El et al., IEEE Proceedings 2006 [1]

-Circulated as ePrint 2004/100 and published in IEEE Proceedings 2006, this survey by Bar-El, Choukri, Naccache, Tunstall, and Whelan from Gemplus and academic partners remains the standard entry-point reference for the field.
-It catalogues injection mechanisms (voltage, clock, temperature, light, and particle beams) and distinguishes provisional faults (transient, device recovers on reset) from destructive ones (permanent silicon damage).
-The attack section covers the Boneh-DeMillo-Lipton RSA-CRT attack, DES fault attacks, and an EEPROM attack exploiting the gap between read and write threshold voltages.
-The countermeasures chapter concludes that proprietary countermeasures without systematic analysis are inadequate, a finding repeated by every subsequent decade of fault research.
+Bar-El, Choukri, Naccache, Tunstall, and Whelan wrote this survey at Gemplus and with academic partners; it circulated as ePrint 2004/100 and appeared in IEEE Proceedings in 2006, and it is still the usual entry point into the field.
+It catalogues injection mechanisms (voltage, clock, temperature, light, and particle beams) and separates provisional faults (transient, device recovers on reset) from destructive ones (permanent silicon damage).
+The attack section covers the Boneh-DeMillo-Lipton RSA-CRT attack, DES fault attacks, and an EEPROM attack that exploits the gap between read and write threshold voltages.
+The countermeasures chapter concludes that proprietary countermeasures adopted without systematic analysis are inadequate, a conclusion that later fault research has kept confirming.

 Instruction and Data Glitch Attack oscilloscope traces showing how a supply-voltage transient diverges execution from the normal power trace.
 Figure from Bar-El et al., 2004/2006 (The Sorcerer's Apprentice Guide to Fault Attacks).Instruction and Data Glitch Attack oscilloscope traces showing how a supply-voltage transient diverges execution from the normal power trace.
 Figure from Bar-El et al., 2004/2006 (The Sorcerer's Apprentice Guide to Fault Attacks).